Conversion Rate Optimization Pricing: How to Budget Your CRO Plan?

 How to design an initial test case that builds buy-in

-A test case is a set of actions designed to prove a hypothesis – in this case, that CRO matters and is worth the investment.
-Your test-case should be low risk and high reward.
+A test case is a set of actions designed to prove a hypothesis – in this case, that the conversion rate optimization pricing and budget are worth the investment.
+Your test case should be low risk and high reward.
 In other words, the investment cost in time or money should be minimal, while the outcome will help either decrease cost or increase earnings.

 You will need to design a simple experiment and establish a framework of trackable KPIs to demonstrate the outcome.
 Focusing on compound annual earnings when measuring success can help.
 In other words, how much additional revenue are you likely to generate for the next year based on the results of a successful test?